exploitenomah/profilecard/README.md

 ### Useful resources

 - w3schools (https://www.w3schools.com) - This helped me understand a lot of the code i put to use.
 I really liked this pattern and will use it going forward.
-- mozilla developer network (https://www.mozilladevelopernetwork.com) - This is also an amazing platform which helped me understand a lot of code before i put them to use.

 ## Author